ps396996/Effective-JAVA-Summary/README.md

 If a  class can not be immutable, limit its mutability as much as possible.

-Make every field final unles there is a good reason not to do it.
+Make every field final unless there is a good reason not to do it.

 Some of the rules can be lightened to improve performance (caching, lazy initialization...).

-## 16. Favor composition over inheritance
+## 18. Favor composition over inheritance
 Inheritance in this case is when a class extends another (_implementation inheritance_) Not interface inheritance.

 **Inheritance violates encapsulation**